Jacob's Ladder: Prime numbers in 2d: Introduction

 \section{Introduction}

-Prime numbers have fascinated mathematicians since the beginnings of Mathematics \cite{ingham, littlewood,anglin, apostol}.
+Prime numbers have fascinated mathematicians since the beginnings of Mathematics (\citeauthor{ingham, littlewood,anglin, apostol}).
 Their distribution is intriguing and mysterious to some extent, despite being non-chaotic.
-After centuries of research there are still many open problems to be solved, and the exact details of the prime numbers distribution are yet to be understood \cite{hardy, shanks}.
-Today, the interest in prime numbers has received a new impulse after their unexpected appearance in different contexts ranging from cryptology \cite{stallings} or quantum chaos \cite{goles, toha} to biology \cite{berry, sakhr}.
+After centuries of research there are still many open problems to be solved, and the exact details of the prime numbers distribution are yet to be understood (\citeauthor{hardy} (\citeyear{hardy}), \citeauthor{shanks}).
+Today, the interest in prime numbers has received a new impulse after their unexpected appearance in different contexts ranging from cryptology (\citeauthor{stallings}) or quantum chaos (\citeauthor{goles, toha}) to biology (\citeauthor{berry, sakhr}).
 Furthermore, with the advent of more and more powerful computers, different studies are being undertaken where methods traditionally used by physicists are being applied to the study of primes.
-For example, in \cite{wolf} the multifractality of primes was investigated, whereas some appropriately defined Lyapunov exponents for the distribution of primes were calculated numerically in \cite{gamba}.
-Additionally, one of the most studied problems in number theory, the Goldbach conjecture, first formulated around 1740, is being continuously studied with the help of computers \cite{saouter, richstein, granville}.
-More examples can be found in \cite{borwein}.
+For example, in (\citeauthor{wolf} (\citeyear{wolf})) the multifractality of primes was investigated, whereas some appropriately defined Lyapunov exponents for the distribution of primes were calculated numerically in (\citeauthor{gamba}).
+Additionally, one of the most studied problems in number theory, the Goldbach conjecture, first formulated around 1740, has been being continuously studied with the help of computers (\citeauthor{saouter, richstein, granville})\footnote{Its weaker version, called the ternary Goldbach conjecture, was finally proven to be true in 2013 (\citeauthor{helfgott}).}.
+More examples can be found in (\citeauthor{borwein}).